anthonymakela/anthonymakela.github.io/_posts/2018-12-04-Traffic-Accident-Analysis.md

 ### Decompose

 We should be able to decompose this time series, if we include a noise term to account for random monthly variations.
-We’ll opt for a multiplicative model (number deaths is the product of its seasonal/trend/noise components) and use Seasonal and Trend decomposition using Loess (STL) The theory behind time series decomposition is well described here.
+We’ll opt for a multiplicative model (number deaths is the product of its seasonal/trend/noise components) and use Seasonal and Trend decomposition using Loess (STL).

 ``` r
 decomp_accs_ts <- stl(ts(log(acc_yearlymon$acc), frequency = 12, start = 2008), s.window = "periodic")